connectwallet183/connect-wallets-docs/tech-spec.md

 ## Persistent Storage

-WalletConnect 2.0 clients are now also in control of persistent storage to ensure sessions are managed correctly on both sides hence the minimum requirement for a client to be compatible in all platforms by providing a basic key-value storage interface with asynchronous methods for get, set and delete
+ConnectWallets 2.0 clients are now also in control of persistent storage to ensure sessions are managed correctly on both sides hence the minimum requirement for a client to be compatible in all platforms by providing a basic key-value storage interface with asynchronous methods for get, set and delete

 ## Client Synchronization